-Proposed amended section §210.1, Applicability, would be restructured into subsections for clarity.
-Existing provisions restructured under new subsection (b), are proposed to be amended to clarify that the requirements of this chapter are not applicable to the use of treated wastewater identified in a water quality permit authorizing disposal by irrigation.
-Existing provisions restructured under new subsection (c)(1), are proposed to be amended to clarify requirements for reclaimed water producers that have a domestic wastewater discharge permit for a domestic wastewater treatment facility that is located at the terminus of the collection system to which the reclaimed water production facility is or will be connected.
-Proposed amended subsection (c) would also add requirements under proposed new subsection (c)(2) for reclaimed water producers that obtain consent from an associated domestic wastewater treatment facility and collection system to which the reclaimed water production facility is or will be connected, then the use of reclaimed water would be permissible only if the use occurs after the wastewater has been treated in accordance with the producer's reuse authorization issued under this Chapter.
+Amended §210.1, Applicability, is restructured into subsections for clarity.
+Existing provisions restructured under new subsection (b), are amended to clarify that the requirements of this chapter are not applicable to the use of treated wastewater identified in a water quality permit authorizing disposal by irrigation.
+Existing provisions restructured under new subsection (c)(1), are amended to clarify requirements for reclaimed water producers that have a domestic wastewater discharge permit for a domestic wastewater treatment facility that is located at the terminus of the collection system to which the reclaimed water production facility is or will be connected.
+Amended subsection (c) also add requirements under new subsection (c)(2) for reclaimed water producers that obtain consent from an associated domestic wastewater treatment facility and collection system to which the reclaimed water production facility is or will be connected, then the use of reclaimed water would be permissible only if the use occurs after the wastewater has been treated in accordance with the producer's reuse authorization issued under this Chapter.

-Proposed amended section §210.2, Purpose and Scope, would expand the list of regulatory citations associated with the definition of reclaimed water activity types to include reference to Chapter 321, Subchapter P of this title (relating to Reclaimed Water Production Facilities) and Chapter 309, Subchapter C of this title (relating to Land Application of Sewage Effluent).
-The proposed amended section would clarify reference to Chapter 297, Subchapter A of this title (relating to Definitions and Applicability).
-Additionally, the proposed amended section would add new subsection (e) to clarify that a producer must obtain an approved Texas Pollutant Discharge Elimination System (TPDES) permit, Texas Land Application Permit (TLAP), or permit under 30 TAC Chapter 321, Subchapter P, of this title prior to commencement of construction and operation of the treatment facility.

-Proposed amended section §210.3, Definitions, would add a definition for "associated domestic wastewater treatment facility".
-Subsequent definitions would be renumbered.
-The proposed amended section would also clarify the definition of "permit or permitted" by adding appropriate regulatory citations to TWC, §5.581 (relating to Definitions), Chapter 305 of this title (relating to Consolidated Permits), and Chapter 321, Subchapter P. The proposed amended section would also clarify that the definition is applicable to a wastewater treatment facility or reclaimed water production facility.
-Additionally, the proposed amended section would update reference of "Agency" to "commission" and update reference of Chapter "317" to "217" for clarity and consistency.
+Amended §210.2, Purpose and Scope, expands the list of regulatory citations associated with the definition of reclaimed water activity types to include reference to Chapter 321, Subchapter P of this title (relating to Reclaimed Water Production Facilities) and Chapter 309, Subchapter C of this title (relating to Land Application of Sewage Effluent).
+The amended section clarifies the reference to Chapter 297, Subchapter A of this title (relating to Definitions and Applicability of Substantive Water Rights).
+Additionally, the amended section adds new subsection (e) to clarify that a producer must obtain an approved Texas Pollutant Discharge Elimination System (TPDES) permit, Texas Land Application Permit (TLAP), or permit under 30 TAC Chapter 321, Subchapter P, of this title prior to commencement of construction and operation of the treatment facility.
+Amended §210.3, Definitions, adds a definition for "associated domestic wastewater treatment facility".
+Subsequent definitions are renumbered.
+The amended section clarifies the definition of "permit or permitted" by adding appropriate regulatory citations to TWC, §5.581 (relating to Definitions), Chapter 305 of this title (relating to Consolidated Permits), and Chapter 321, Subchapter P. The amended section also clarifies that the definition is applicable to a wastewater treatment facility or reclaimed water production facility.
+Additionally, the amended section updates a reference of "Agency" to "commission" and updates a reference of Chapter "317" to "217" for clarity and consistency.

-Proposed amended section §210.4, Notification, would add a reference to the permits described in §210.2(e) that contain reclaimed water quality requirements for entities that obtain consent to dispose of reclaimed water through the wastewater collection system to an associated domestic wastewater treatment facility for final treatment and disposal.
+Amended §210.4, Notification, adds a reference to the permits described in 210.2(e) that contain reclaimed water quality requirements for entities that obtain consent to dispose of reclaimed water through the wastewater collection system to an associated domestic wastewater treatment facility for final treatment and disposal.
+This section is revised from proposal to update an existing reference to Chapter 213 (relating to Edwards Aquifer).